ztjhz/t5-jax/README.md

 Upon reading the original T5 paper, I discovered that it primarily focused on translating English to German, French, and Romanian.
 This sparked my curiosity about whether the model could also handle translating from French to English.
 To test this, I utilized the pre-trained model and applied a task prefix of "translate French to English: ".
 Unfortunately, the model proved incapable of performing the desired translation.
 Determined to overcome this limitation, I embarked on the journey of fine-tuning my own model specifically tailored for the task of French to English translation.

-> For more in-depth information regarding my fine-tuning process, you can visit the [GitHub branch](https://github.com/ztjhz/t5-jax/tree/train) or explore the [WandB runs](https://wandb.ai/jinghua/t5-jax-fr-en-finetune?workspace=user-jinghua).
+> For more in-depth information regarding my fine-tuning process, please read the [**research report**](https://github.com/ztjhz/t5-jax/blob/main/research-report.pdf) or visit the [GitHub branch](https://github.com/ztjhz/t5-jax/tree/train) or explore the [WandB runs](https://wandb.ai/jinghua/t5-jax-fr-en-finetune?workspace=user-jinghua).
 These resources provide additional insights into the details of my fine-tuning procedure.

 ### Dataset